jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     ...\pumping_python\magic >

 =================================================================================
-how to run a Python program_ on Windows without Windows SubSystem Linux
+how to run a Python program on Windows without Windows Subsystem for Linux
 =================================================================================

 * I use Python_ to run the ``magic`` program_